thradams/cake/README.md

+_C is everywhere.
+From operating systems to embedded devices, from high-performance apps to essential technology, C powers the technology we rely on every day.
+Timeless, efficient, and universal._

 # 🍰 Cake

 Cake is a compiler front-end written from scratch in C, adhering to the C23 language specification and beyond.